seananderson/csasdown/README.md

 To change the output formats between PDF, Word, and gitbook look at the `output:` field in `index.Rmd`and comment-out the formats you don't want.
 You can include multiple.

-Alternatively, if you're not using RStudio, you can use this from the R console, assuming your have set the main directory (the one with the `index.Rmd` file) as your working directory:
+Alternatively, if you're not using RStudio, you can run this from the R console, assuming your have set the main directory (the one with the `index.Rmd` file) as your working directory:

 ```r
 bookdown::render_book("index.Rmd", csasdown::resdoc_pdf())